slavenf/sfl-library/doc/small_unordered_flat_multiset.md

 }
 ```

-`sfl::small_unordered_flat_multiset` is an associative container that contains **unsorted** set of objects of type `Key`, while permitting multiple entries with equivalent keys.

-Underlying storage is implemented as **unsorted vector**.

-Complexity of search and remove operations is O(N).
-Complexity of insert operation is O(1).

-This container internally holds statically allocated array of size `N` and stores elements into this array until the number of elements is not greater than `N`, which avoids dynamic memory allocation and deallocation.
-The dynamic memory management is used when the number of elements has to be greater than `N`.
+`sfl::small_unordered_flat_multiset` is an unordered associative container that contains an unsorted collection of keys, where multiple elements can have equivalent keys.
+Underlying storage is implemented as an unsorted [`small_vector`](small_vector.md), which internally holds a statically allocated array of size `N` and stores elements in this array until their number exceeds `N`, which avoids dynamic memory allocation and deallocation.
+Dynamic memory management is used when the number of elements exceeds `N`.
+This design provides a compact and cache-friendly representation optimized for small sizes.

+Complexity of search, insert and remove operations is O(N).

-Elements of this container are always stored **contiguously** in the memory.
+Elements of this container are always stored contiguously in the memory.

 Iterators to elements are random access iterators and they meet the requirements of [*LegacyRandomAccessIterator*](https://en.cppreference.com/w/cpp/named_req/RandomAccessIterator).

-`sfl::small_unordered_flat_multiset` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*AllocatorAwareContainer*](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer) and [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer).
+`sfl::small_unordered_flat_mmultiset` meets the requirements of [*Container*](https://en.cppreference.com/w/cpp/named_req/Container), [*AllocatorAwareContainer*](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer) and [*ContiguousContainer*](https://en.cppreference.com/w/cpp/named_req/ContiguousContainer).
 The requirements of [*UnorderedAssociativeContainer*](https://en.cppreference.com/w/cpp/named_req/UnorderedAssociativeContainer) are partionally met (this container doesn't use [*Hash*](https://en.cppreference.com/w/cpp/named_req/Hash)).

 <br><br>